wellyshen/use-places-autocomplete/README.md

-> 🚧 This project is under developing, **API MAY CHANGED FREQUENTLY, PLEASE DON'T USE IT NOW ✋🏻**.
-Here's my [milestone](#milestone).
+> 🚧 This project is under developing, **API MAY CHANGED FREQUENTLY, PLEASE DON'T USE IT IN PRODUCTION NOW ✋🏻**.
+Here's the [milestone](#milestone).

 # usePlacesAutocomplete

-This is a React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook) of [Google Maps Places Autocomplete](https://developers.google.com/maps/documentation/javascript/reference/places-autocomplete-service), which helps you build an UI component with the feature of place autocomplete easily!
+This is a React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook) of [Google Maps Places Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete), which helps you build an UI component with the feature of place autocomplete easily!
 By leverage the power of [Google Maps Places API](https://developers.google.com/maps/documentation/javascript/places), you can provide a great UX (user experience) for user interacts with your search bar or form etc. Hope you guys 👍🏻 it.

 ⚡️ Live demo: https://use-places-autocomplete.netlify.com